RickaPrincy/faker-ui/README.md

 To get started, you'll need to clone my backend server [Faker Backend](https://github.com/RickaPrincy/faker-backend.git) first and this repository.

-After that, install depedencies for both repository using `npm install` and that's it, launch the backend-server and the this faker-ui and you can generate fake data easily.
+After that, install depedencies for both repositories using `npm install` and that's it, launch the backend-server and the this faker-ui and you can generate fake data easily.

 ## **Usage**